 - equipped to transform healthcare on a local and global scale.

-Building on what makes King's and GKT School of Medical Education one of the best in the world and on the best available evidence to support student learning, MBBS Curriculum 2020 has been designed to prepare our graduates to make a real difference to patients and the public.
+Building on what makes King's and GKT School of Medical Education one of the best in the world and on the best available evidence to support student learning, the medical curriculum at King's has been designed to prepare our graduates to make a real difference to patients and the public.

 The curriculum is nearly two years in the making and is the product of extensive consultation and collaboration between students, clinical partners, academics, professional services and external experts.